not-chciken/jungle-book-gb-disassembly/README.md

 This is a disassembly of Game Boy game "The Jungle Book".
 Additionally, this repository contains tools to understand and modify the game.

-This project does promote piracy and requires a copy of the original game to compile.
+__This project does promote piracy and requires a copy of the original game to compile__.
 For more information see "Building"
 Note that this project is still work in progress with contributions being welcome :)